← All sync guides

 1. Install OurClone

-Download and install OurClone for your operating system (macOS, Windows, or Linux) from the official download page.
+Download and install OurClone for your operating system (macOS or Windows) from the official download page.

 2. Connect Google Drive